dellaquilamaster/UNISim-tool/README.md

 * DSSSD_ROT (Double-Sided Silicon Strip Detector with a customized position and rotation) -> options are: -X0 (X-position of the center), -Y0 (Y-position of the center), -Z0 (Z-position of the center), -tilt_X (tilt angle with respect to the X-axis in degrees), -strips (number of front or back strips), -strip_width (width of one strip in cm), -inter_strip (width of the interstrip in cm), -frame_width (width of the ceramic frame in cm), -dead_layer (size of a dead region of silicon before the frame in cm)
 * LAMP_WEDGE (Lamp detector wedge) -> options: -distance (distance from the inner part of the wedge to the target) -phi_pos (azimuthal position in degrees), -tilt (with respect to the orizontal axis), -frame_distance (distance from the bottom of the frame to the beam axis), -strips (number of strips), -strip_width (width of one strip in cm), -inter_strip (width of the interstrip in cm)
 * LAMP_WEDGE_MMM (Lamp detector wedge type-MMM) -> options: -distance (distance from the inner part of the wedge to the target) -phi_pos (azimuthal position in degrees), -tilt (with respect to the orizontal axis), -frame_distance (distance from the bottom of the frame to the beam axis), -inter_strip (width of the interstrip in cm)
-* FAZIA_QUARTET (A Fazia quartet) -> options: -displacement (Z-displacement from the nominal 100 cm position) -theta_pos (theta of the quartet center when placed at the nominal 100 cm position), -phi_pos (phi of the quartet center when placed at the nominal 100 cm position), -pad_width (width of each pad in the quartet), -frame_width (width of pad frame)
+* FAZIA_BLOCK (A Fazia block) -> options: -displacement (Z-displacement from the nominal 100 cm position) -theta_pos (theta of the block center when placed at the nominal 100 cm position), -phi_pos (phi of the block center when placed at the nominal 100 cm position), -pad_width (width of each pad in the quartets), -frame_width (width of pad frame)
 ### Output Data
 Output data is stored in a tree called as the experimental setup.
 The folder where the tree is stored is configured in the config file by setting OUTPUT_DIRECTORY in the configuration file (see section "Configure the Program").
 The structure of the output tree is constituted by an individual branch containing the data stucture UNISRootEvent.
 This is composed by a number of sub-branches listed below: